codingforeternity/datascience/ML-Finance.md

 * Andrew Ng - "unusual combinations of values of features"
 * of course this might be better learned w/ a neural net because there are a lot of examples, but on the other hand, they all happen for different reasons

+Idea: learning trades
+* The problem with training a NN is that there is no "right" answer--there is a range of good answers--so computing a differential vs. the "correct" value is difficult.
+* One solution to this might be along the lines of deciding whether a trade (consisting of a direction and holding period) is a buy or a sell.
+I.e. boiling the problem down to binary.
+* That aside, at the root of the issue, perhaps, this is a problem for Lagrange multipliers: maximizing a (utility) function in the presence of (e.g. factor exposure) constraints

 Email: How would u get a neural net...
 (8/14/15)
 * ...to consider time.
 To evolve with time.
 Both regime breaks, as well as slow transitions, as well as nothing.
 * Multiple nets.
 One for each possible regime.
 And a regime is defined by which strategies work well for prediction during that time.